Prospero86/netrunner/README.md

 Non-bloated smooth UI like dwb.

-Configuration options from an integrated command-line or in configuration files like Lynx.
+Configuration options from an integrated command-line (with vimscript-like scripting language?).

+Configuration file like Lynx.

 A way to import bookmarks from other browsers like Firefox.